Lockheed L-1011 TriStar: Landing gear

-Electrical system and Avionics
+Electrical system and avionics

 The L-1011 was the first jetliner to have an integrated drive generator (IDG).

 The FMS on the L-1011, certified by the FAA in September 1977, offered many features that have since become common.
 The features were aimed at greatly reducing crew workload and improving fuel efficiency.
 Of those are a Mach/IAS cruise control, an automatic Rough Air Mode that detects turbulence and adjusts the engine power setting accordingly, and a descent mode that figures out the optimum location to start a descent by "back computing" from a preselected point, allowing "on-altitude and on-speed" arrival.

 The L-1011 also featured a highly advanced autopilot system and was the first widebody to receive FAA certification for Cat-IIIc autolanding, which approved the TriStar for completely blind landings performed by the aircraft's autopilot in zero-visibility weather.
 The L-1011 used an inertial navigation system to navigate; this included aligning the navigation system by entering current coordinates of longitude and latitude.

 It also had a unique direct lift control (DLC) system, which allowed for smooth approaches when landing, without having to use significant pitch changes while on the approach path.
 DLC helps maintain the aircraft on the glideslope during final approach by automatically deploying spoiler panels on the wings.
 Thus, rather than maintaining the descent by adjusting pitch, DLC helps control the descent while maintaining a more consistent pitch angle, using four redundant hydraulic systems.
-The production also used a unique "autoclave" system for bonding fuselage panels together; this made the L-1011 extremely resistant to corrosion.

 Other components and systems

-The APU was capable of operating up to 30,000 feet; its two square-shaped inlet doors are situated on the bottom fuselage on the aircraft's centerline towards the rear of the plane.
+The APU, which was the Pratt and Whitney ST6L, was capable of operating up to 30,000 feet; its two square-shaped inlet doors are situated on the bottom fuselage on the aircraft's centerline towards the rear of the plane.
+Compared to the typical three-system of its era, the L-1011 had four independent 3,000-psi hydraulic systems.

-Compared to the typical three-system of its era, the L-1011 had four independent 3,000-psi hydraulic systems, A through D.
+Part of the production process also used a unique autoclave system for bonding fuselage panels together; this made the L-1011 extremely resistant to corrosion.